-Preservation and maintenance of existing infrastructure is one of the key goals of the Cooke County Transportation Plan because the existing thoroughfare network is the foundation for all future transportation initiatives in the County.
+Preservation and maintenance of existing infrastructure is one of the key goals of the Cooke County Thoroughfare Plan because the existing thoroughfare network is the foundation for all future transportation initiatives in the County.
 Planning for the maintenance of the existing infrastructure now will help curtail the cost of replacing them in the next 20 to 30 years.
-Table 18 contains a summary of roadways recommended for short term maintenance improvements.
+Table 24 contains a summary of roadways recommended for short term maintenance improvements.
 The corridors identified below were either identified through the stakeholder input process, TxDOT's list of load zoned roads, or within areas of potential redevelopment.
+An additional study is needed to generate cost estimates for recommended roadway maintenance projects.

-FM922 was identified as a critical east to corridor through the southern sector of the county, providing a pivotal connection for commuters to both IH35 in Cooke County and US377 in Collin County.
+FM922 was identified as a critical east to west corridor through the southern sector of the county, providing a pivotal connection for commuters to both IH35 in Cooke County and US377 in Grayson County.
 Additionally, it forms the southern edge of what stakeholders identified as the "golden triangle" for development in the county.
 Unfortunately, the roadway is in need of maintenance repairs.
 The roadway, a TxDOT identified load zone roadway, not only needs wider shoulders, but is plagued by large potholes and deteriorating pavement as well.
-Sort term mitigation strategies include filling potholes, adding shoulders, and resurfacing the roadway.
+Short term mitigation strategies include filling potholes, adding shoulders, and resurfacing the roadway.
 Long-term, the plan recommends roadway reconstruction (as development persists).
 The recommended functional classification for FM922 is a two (2) to four (4) lane principal arterial with 12-foot lanes within 120 feet of right-of-way.

-FM1198 makes provides an important north to south connection in western Cooke County.
+FM1198 provides an important north to south connection in western Cooke County.
 The roadway stretches from US82 to FM51 within Cooke County, linking US82, FM1630, FM922, and FM51.
-Despite its overall importance to Cooke County's Thoroughfare network, the roadway is plagued with a number of maintenance issues that needs to be addressed in the mid to short-term future.
+Despite its overall importance to Cooke County's thoroughfare network, the roadway is plagued with a number of maintenance issues that need to be addressed in the mid- to short-term future.
 Two of the greatest issues with the roadway are pavement deterioration and a lack of shoulder.
 The short-term solution to the pavement deterioration is resurfacing the roadway.
 The longer-term solution is roadway reconstruction.
 Shoulders are also recommended for the roadway to make it safer for police and other emergency vehicles, stalled vehicles, and bicyclists who may utilize the roadway.
 The recommended functional classification for the roadway is a minor arterial with two (2) to four (4) 12-foot lanes within 100 to 120 feet of right-of-way.